Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

 The paper is organised as follows.
-In \autoref{sec:groupTheory}, we collect some group theoretic results from \cite{Heisenberg} that are needed for the proof of both of the main statements of this paper (\autoref{thm:mainBir}, \autoref{thm:mainDiff}).
-The key result here is that it is enough to consider finite Heisenberg groups with cyclic centre instead and bounded rank instead of general bounded rank \nilpotent{2} groups.
+In \autoref{sec:groupTheory}, we collect some group theoretic results from \cite{Heisenberg} by the author that are needed for the proof of both of the main statements of this paper (\autoref{thm:mainBir}, \autoref{thm:mainDiff}).
+The key result here is that it is enough to consider finite Heisenberg groups with cyclic centre (of bounded rank) instead of general nilpotent groups of class at most $2$ (of bounded rank).

-In \autoref{sec:birational} we prove \autoref{thm:mainBir} (from \autopageref{thm:mainBir}), and in \autoref{sec:diff} we prove \autoref{thm:mainDiff} (from \autopageref{thm:mainDiff}).
-While the technical details in these sections are sometimes quite different, the main flow of the two proofs are analogous.
+In \autoref{sec:birational}, we prove \autoref{thm:mainBir} (from \autopageref{thm:mainBir}), and in \autoref{sec:diff}, we prove \autoref{thm:mainDiff} (from \autopageref{thm:mainDiff}).
+While the technical details in these sections are sometimes quite different, the main flows of the two proofs are surprisingly analogous.
 Both proofs are presented in a self-contained way and can be read independently of each other.

-In the first step, we parametrise (the commutator map on) the Heisenberg group by a tuple of numbers using \cite{mumford1966equations} (\autoref{sec:algebraic-parametrisation}) or by a discrete Hermitian form (\autoref{sec:parametrisationHermitianForm}).
-In the analogy, the invariant factors of the abelian group on which the Hermitian form is defined are elements of the tuple.
+In the first step, we parametrise (the commutator map on) the Heisenberg group by a tuple of natural numbers using \cite{mumford1966equations} (\autoref{sec:algebraic-parametrisation}), and by a discrete Hermitian form (\autoref{sec:parametrisationHermitianForm}).
+In the analogy, the entries of the tuple correspond to the invariant factors of the abelian group on which the Hermitian form is defined.

-In the second step, for every potential value of the previous parameters, we assign a space: an invertible sheaf over a power of elliptic curves (\autoref{sec:algebraic-associatedGroup} using Mumford's theta groups \cite{mumford1966equations}) and a line bundle over the complex torus (\autoref{sec:associatedLineBundle} using the Appell--Humbert theorem \cite{ComplexAbelianVarieties}).
+In the second step, for every potential values of the previous parameters, we assign a space: first, an ample invertible sheaf on certain abelian varieties, most notably on product of elliptic curves (in \autoref{sec:algebraic-associatedGroup} using Mumford's theta groups \cite{mumford1966equations}); second a line bundle over the complex torus (in \autoref{sec:associatedLineBundle} using the Appell--Humbert theorem \cite{ComplexAbelianVarieties}).
+The dimensions of these base spaces are bounded by the rank of the Heisenberg group.
 For the analogy, note that elliptic curves defined over $\C$ are the complex tori that embed into the complex projective plane.
-The dimension of these base spaces are bounded by the rank of the Heisenberg group.